huntdatacenter/docs/docs/do-science/troubleshooting/connection.md

 ### Conflict with existing VPN

-Already running VPN services on your local machine may cause conflicts when connecting to our HUNT Cloud VPN.
+Already running VPN services on your local computer may cause conflicts when connecting to our HUNT Cloud VPN.
 Try to disconnect the already running VPN service and reconnect to the HUNT Cloud VPN.

 ::: details For NTNU users